 RBDigital Magazines, sometimes referred to as Zinio for Libraries, has been all over my Twitter feed this week as users look to use online app services on their tablets and phones to access library materials.
-I first talked about the Zinio app in my post on free library services that low vision and blind users could benefit from (read my post on that here), and since then, I have been using the RBDigital app to read magazines in an accessible format on my iPad for free.
+I have been using the RBDigital app since 2016 to read magazines in an accessible format on my iPad for free.
 Here is my RBDigital Magazines app review for iPad.

 What is RBDigital Magazines/Zinio for Libraries?